 Here we have a debate that had arisen among the Disciples, resulting in a relevant question.
 Though they had their own opinions, obviously they wanted the Messiah Himself to settle it once and for all.
 As we each labor to know the truth, none of us should assume we are perfectly correct on every issue.
 Therefore, when we have an unsettled difference of opinion we must admit that one day, the Messiah will provide us all the answers.
 There are many answers He does provide which must be applied to our lives beginning with this.

-Now that we've come this far, our greatest concern is how do we "enter into the kingdom of heaven."
+Now that we've come this far, our greatest concern is how to "enter into the kingdom of heaven."
 Thank God we come up empty when we listen to the ways of men.
 But what does Christ have to say?
 That we must "be converted, and become as a little child."

 This isn't what we expect to hear from Him.
 It goes against our reasoning, especially in America, where it's become all about being selfish and demanding.
 Yet if we want to enter God's kingdom, God has His way.

 Many times we have our eyes on the wrong things.
 We want results but we don't know how to get there.
 We try forcing things, then react negatively when things don't seem to go our way.
-THERE MUST BE MORE FOR US THAN THIS?!
+THERE MUST BE MORE FOR US THAN THIS!
 Meeting and following the Christ of the Scriptures provides us the way to succeed if we will only take to heart and put to practice His words:

 1 At the same time came the disciples unto Jesus, saying, Who is the greatest in the kingdom of heaven?
 2 And Jesus called a little child unto him, and set him in the midst of them,